Is Protein Powder Safe During Pregnancy? A Dietitian Answers

 Firstly, why is protein important during pregnancy?

-Protein is the major structural element of all the cells in the body, so it’s no surprise that protein needs increase during pregnancy to support all of the changes that occur during this time - from expansion of blood volume to fetal growth and development.
+Protein is the major structural element of all the cells in the body, so it’s no surprise protein needs increase during pregnancy to support all of the changes that occur during this time - from expansion of blood volume to fetal growth and development.

 Protein also helps to keep blood sugar levels steady which can help reduce morning sickness (low blood sugar levels are known to be a trigger for nausea during pregnancy) and is also important in managing gestational diabetes.

-It’s also more filling than carbohydrates and fat, so having protein regularly throughout the day can help to manage appetite and avoid excess weight gain during pregnancy.
+It’s also more filling than carbohydrates and fat, so having protein regularly throughout the day can help manage appetite and avoid excess weight gain during pregnancy.

 How much protein do pregnant women need?